Civil Society and Regional Leaders Launch Roadmap and Pact for a Just Energy Transition in the MENA

 “The idea of a just transition to 'leave nobody behind' in the ongoing shift towards a sustainable and carbon-free economy is central to our mission of fostering social justice and solidarity globally.
 Critically, these strategies must also be grounded in the local context, ensuring they address specific national vulnerabilities and direct the transition to deliver equitable benefits and create a truly inclusive socio-ecological transformation.”

-The launch of the Regional Roadmap for a Just Energy Transition and the Polluter Pays Pact marks a milestone in shaping the region’s energy future, addressing the climate crisis while advancing social and economic justice.
+The launch of the Regional Roadmap for a Just Energy Transition and the Polluters Pay Pact marks a milestone in shaping the region’s energy future, addressing the climate crisis while advancing social and economic justice.
 A just, community-centered transition can unlock opportunities to transform economies, create millions of decent jobs, and expand affordable energy access.

 END